ISIS Neutron and Muon Source: Background physics

-History

-The source was approved in 1977 for the RAL site on the Harwell campus and recycled components from earlier UK science programmes, including the accelerator hall which had previously been occupied by the Nimrod accelerator.
-The first beam was produced in 1984, and the facility was formally opened by the then Prime Minister Margaret Thatcher in October 1985.
+ISIS was approved in 1977 for the RAL site on the Harwell campus and used recycled components from earlier UK science programs, including the accelerator hall, which had previously been occupied by the Nimrod accelerator.
+The first neutron beam was produced in 1984, and the facility was formally opened by the then Prime Minister Margaret Thatcher in October 1985.

 The name ISIS is not an acronym: it refers to the Ancient Egyptian goddess and the local name for the River Thames.
-The name was selected for the official opening of the facility in 1985; prior to this it was known as the SNS, or Spallation Neutron Source.
-The name was considered appropriate as Isis was a goddess who could restore life to the dead, and ISIS made use of equipment previously constructed for the Nimrod and NINA accelerators.
+The name was chosen for the official opening of the facility in 1985; before this it was known as the SNS, or Spallation Neutron Source.
+The name was considered appropriate as Isis was a deity who could restore life to the dead, and ISIS made use of equipment previously constructed for the Nimrod and NINA accelerators.

-The second target station was given funding in 2003 by Lord Sainsbury, then science minister, and was completed in 2009, on time and budget, with the opening of 7 instruments.
-In March 2011, the Science Minister, David Willetts, gave a £21 million investment to build 4 new instruments, which are now all in their commissioning phase or fully scheduled instruments.
+The second target station (TS2) was given funding in 2003 by Lord Sainsbury, then science minister, and was completed on time and budget, with first neutrons delivered to seven instruments on 2 August 2008.
+In March 2011, the Science Minister, David Willetts, gave a £21 million investment to build four further instruments.
+TS2 uses lower-energy neutrons to study soft condensed matter, biological systems, advanced composites and nanomaterials.

+In 2023, £90 million of funding was announced for the Endeavour programme that, over the subsequent decade, will bring two new instruments to the facility, as well as six significant upgrades to existing instruments.
+The build of these instruments began in 2025, with the first planned to begin operations in 2028.

-ISIS Neutron and Muon Source was originally expected to have an operational life of 20 years (1985 to 2005), but its continued success led to a process of refurbishment and further investment, intended to advance the facility and extend the life of ISIS through to 2030.
+ISIS Neutron and Muon Source was originally expected to have an operational life of 20 years (1985–2005), but its continued success has led to a process of refurbishment and further investment, intended to advance the facility and extend the life of ISIS beyond 2040.

-According to its Annual Report from 2017 to 2018, STFC expects the end of the ISIS pulsed neutron source and the associated Second Target Station to be in 2040 and anticipates decommissioning to take 55 years.
-The cost of radioactive waste disposal could range between £9 million and £16 million.